What to Do After A Slip & Fall Accident in Kansas City?

 Call a Kansas City Slip and Fall Attorney for a Free Case Review

 The Law Office of Kevin J. McManus offers free case reviews for accident victims and their families.
-You do not have a reason to postpone talking to an attorney because it does not cost you anything to meet with our attorney for an initial consultation.
+Don't postpone contacting our firm because it does not cost you anything to meet with our attorney for an initial consultation.

-During your initial consultation, you learn about your legal rights under the premises liability laws in Kansas or Missouri.
-You learn about the process of filing an injury claim and what damages you may be entitled to recover.
+During your initial consultation, we'll help you understand your legal rights under the premises liability laws in Kansas or Missouri.
+We'll advise you about the process of filing an injury claim and what damages you may be entitled to recover.
 You also learn how our law firm can help you fight for the compensation you deserve for a slip and fall injury.

-Contact our law firm by calling 816-203-0143 for your free consultation with a Kansas City slip and fall attorney or contact us through our website.
+Contact our law firm by calling 816-203-0143 for your free consultation with our Kansas City slip and fall attorney or contact us through our website.